Ghost CMS is a simple and modern platform for blogs and membership websites.

 I've been using Ghost since June 2021, and my experience has been super positive after transitioning from WordPress.
 However, I also picked Ghost because of some of its limitations.

-Even though I would like to make tweaks to my site, this limitation helps me keep focused on writing on this blog.
+Even though I would like to tweak my site, this limitation helps me keep focused on writing on this blog.
 Focusing on writing is a priority for me.

-The release of Ghost V4 and Ghost (Pro) price drop to $9 per month made me try it, and I never looked back!
+In 2021, with the release of Ghost V4 and Ghost (Pro) price dropped to $9 per month, I gave it a go and I never looked back!

 I picked managed hosting for my Ghost website to outsource management, like security, backups, and updates.
 This means I never have to worry about any of this.
 Instead, I contact customer support from my hosting company if there is a problem.

 The editor on Ghost.
 It's amazing and the best text editor of any CMS I've used so far.